lsds/intravisor/runtime/musl-lkl/lkl/Documentation/sound/soc/dai.rst

 PCM is another 4 wire interface, very similar to I2S, which can support a more flexible protocol.
-It has bit clock (BCLK) and sync (SYNC) lines that are used to synchronise the link while the Tx and Rx lines are used to transmit and receive the audio data.
-Bit clock usually varies depending on sample rate while sync runs at the sample rate.
+It has bit clock (BCLK) and sync (SYNC) lines that are used to synchronise the link whilst the Tx and Rx lines are used to transmit and receive the audio data.
+Bit clock usually varies depending on sample rate whilst sync runs at the sample rate.
 PCM also supports Time Division Multiplexing (TDM) in that several devices can use the bus simultaneously (this is sometimes referred to as network mode).